Junonia: Biology

 Junonia are good fliers.
 The larvae feed on a wide variety of plants, among others Labiatae, Acanthaceae, Amaranthaceae, Scrophulariaceae, Onagraceae, Leguminosae, Balsaminaceae, Gramineae, Melastomataceae, Plantaginaceae, Aucubaceae and Compositae.
 The species found in South India generally show very sensitive behaviour.

 Taxonomy

 The leaf butterflies J. ansorgei and J. cymodoce (both from Africa) have traditionally been included in Kallima, but this genus is now usually limited to Asian species.
-Instead of being placed in Junonia, the two are sometimes awarded their own genus, Kamilla.
+Instead of being placed in Junonia, the two are sometimes awarded their own genus, Kallima.
 The leaf butterfly J. tugela is sometimes included in Precis instead of Junonia.

 Recent phylogenetic and DNA research resulted some subspecies being elevated to species rank, along with some new species descriptions.
 Currently, the species Junonia divaricata, Junonia evarete, Junonia genoveva, and Junonia litoralis are restricted to South America.
 Six species are present in the United States: Junonia coenia, Junonia grisea, Junonia neildi, Junonia nigrosuffusa, Junonia stemosa, and Junonia zonalis.